Trovemaster/Duo/docs/source/unbound.rst

    5  9977.930743      4     0.5 + e X2Pi         4  1    -0.5     0.5 b   1.314642
    6 25367.675041      4     0.5 + e B2Sigma-     0  0     0.5     0.5 b   1.229628

-Excluding unbound states (bound–bound spectra)
+Excluding unbound states (bound-bound spectra)
 ----------------------------------------------

 Once unbound states are identified, they can be excluded from intensity or line-list calculations by adding the keyword ``bound`` to the ``intensity`` section.
 This instructs Duo to compute **bound–bound** transitions only.